Client Education Library

 Cat Vomit ColorPossible Meaning

-Black or brownBlack or brown cat vomit that looks like coffee grounds can be a sign of bleeding in the digestive tract and should be addressed by your veterinarian immediately.
+Black or brownBlack or brown cat vomit that looks like coffee grounds can be a sign of bleeding in the digestive tract and requires immediate veterinary attention.

 Note: This is not an exhaustive list.
 Always take your cat to the vet for an accurate diagnosis.